The-Balance-FFXIV/balance-static/content/jobs/casters/summoner/faq.md

       \r

-      Ask yourself: Will I lose a use of a demi by delaying?\\\r
+      Ask yourself: Will I lose a use of a Demi by delaying?\\\r

-      If yes -> do not delay demi\\\r
+      If yes -> do not delay Demi.\\\r

-      If no -> ok to use primals and delay demi\\\r
+      If no -> ok to use primals and delay Demi.\\\r

-      If I don’t know -> do not delay demi"
+      If I don’t know -> do not delay Demi."
-  - question: I'm using the SpS set but now my demis don't align with burst windows.
+  - question: I'm using the SpS set but now my Demis don't align with burst windows.
       What do I do?
     answer: That's normal and intended.
-If you're running a SpS build, your demis no longer line up with your party's burst.
-This is fine, because you will be gaining more demi phases over the course of a fight.
-Do NOT delay your demis by inserting lots of Ruin 3s in these builds.
+If you're running a SpS build, your Demis no longer line up with your party's burst.
+This is fine, because you will be gaining more Demi phases over the course of a fight.
+Do NOT delay your Demis by inserting a lot of of Ruin IIIs in these builds.
 At that point, you are just running a strictly worse Crit build, and it is bad.
   - question: What loot should I get from normal mode raids?
     answer: "For a general use set that minimizes spell speed we recommend you follow this priority:\\\r

       \r

-      Week 1 - Gloves and Feet\\\r
+      Week One - Gloves and Feet\\\r

-      Week 2 - Pants
+      Week Two - Pants

       \r